garyongguanjie/learning-pyspark/README.md

 # Learning pyspark

-Documenting my learnings of spark/pyspark as i learn them.
+Documenting my learnings of pyspark as I learn them.

+This repository aims to enable data scientists and machine learning engineer to get up to speed with pyspark.

+### Features include:

+✅ Zero Setup with colab\
+✅ Step by step tutorials\
+✅ Increasing difficulty of tutorials\
+✅ Covers tabular,NLP and recommendation problems

 Since I am new to spark/pyspark please submit a pull request or create an issue if you spot any error.